valentinomilanov/sdetchallenge/README.md

 Logging is managed using Logback.
 The logging configuration is set up to output logs to the console with the following settings:

 - **Log Level**: Trace
-- **Log Pattern**: Includes timestamp, log level, logger name, and message.
+- **Log Pattern**: Includes timestamp, log level, logger name, and message for the console and file appenders.

 To view the complete logging configuration, check the `logback.xml` file in the repository.